Everyone fits into one of four major personality types.

 Signs of a Spontaneous Personality:

 People with spontaneous personalities are creative and enthusiastic.
 They tend to be very social and enjoy interacting with others.
 Far from having a methodical personality, spontaneous personalities don’t usually enjoy static routines and are easy-going and extraverted.
 They enjoy exaggeration and may speak in hyperboles.

 Get excited.
 Is your product cutting-edge and new?
 Will it be a blast to work on and be awesome in the end?
 Let us know!
 Speak in exclamation points! !!!

 Also, leave out the details.
-They don’t matter to us and we’re not interested.
+They don’t matter to us, and we’re not interested in reading them.
 We live for the big picture so talk about that.
 Let us know how your product or service can help us interact with others, or how it can help us gain public recognition.
 Keep in mind, we act quickly but we also lose interest quickly.
 You’ve got to be immediately compelling and exciting.
 If you’re boring, we’ll go to someone who’s more fun.

 People, people, people.
 Humanistic personalities care intensely about the people around them and continually put others’ needs ahead of their own.
 They focus on the feelings of others and will go to great lengths to maintain a happy and healthy environment for all of the people close to them.

 Celebrity philanthropists like Princess Diana, Bono and Oprah Winfrey are all examples of humanistic personality types because they are famous for helping others, and especially those less fortunate than themselves.
 Princess Diana was one of the first high-profile celebrities to work with AIDS victims.
 Bono is also well-known for his devotion to the AIDS cause, as well as his musical work in the Hope for Haiti telethon in 2010.
 Oprah Winfrey, in addition to hosting her help and hope-oriented talk show, is also well-known for contributing millions of dollars to numerous charities and organizations.